L'amore è femmina

-L'amore è femmina (/it/; "Love is female") is the second studio album by Italian recording artist Nina Zilli, released in Italy on 15 February 2012, following her participation in the 62nd Sanremo Music Festival with the song "Per sempre", chosen as the lead single from the album.
+L'amore è femmina (/it/; "Love is female") is the second studio album by Italian singer Nina Zilli.
+It was released on 15 February 2012 through Universal Music Group, following her participation in the 62nd Sanremo Music Festival with the song "Per sempre", chosen as the lead single from the album.
 The second single and title track, "L'amore è femmina", was chosen as the official song entry for Italy at the Eurovision Song Contest 2012, which was held in Baku, Azerbaijan.

 In November 2012 the album was certified gold by the Federation of the Italian Music Industry for domestic sales exceeding 30,000 units.